abultman/PiAutomator/README.md

 DHT22 - Direct
 --------------
+*NOTE:* You don't have to do anything here if you're not using the direct access DHT sensor receiver

 install bcm2835 library: http://www.airspayce.com/mikem/bcm2835/

 To read the DHT22 sensor directly, this wonderfull piece of software was used: